mdn/content/files/en-us/web/api/performancescripttiming/sourcecharposition/index.md

 The **`sourceCharPosition`** read-only property of the {{domxref("PerformanceScriptTiming")}} interface returns a number representing the script character position of the script feature that contributed to the long animation frame (LoAF).

-It is important to note that the reported function location will be the "entry point" of the script, i.e. the top level of the stack, and not any specific slow sub-function.
+It is important to note that the reported function location will be the "entry point" of the script, that is, the top level of the stack, not any specific slow sub-function.
 See {{domxref("PerformanceScriptTiming.sourceFunctionName")}} for more discussion around this.

 ## Value